tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 Dale put the cap on his pen – a slow, deliberate gesture, like closing a book.
 "The buildings are changing.
 Slowly.
 Consistently.
 In one direction."

+Maren caught my eye for exactly one second.
+The legal pad was still in her hands, and she turned it slightly inward against her hip, hiding the two additional numbers we wrote down.
+Dale's projected rate was spectacularly wrong.
+We'd watched the hallway gain four inches in about ninety seconds.
+Though there is a chance we did not actually observe its natural growth, but rather caused it to speed up by re-measuring.
+Like using x-rays to scan for tumors.
+Eventually the radiation will cause the very cancer it's supposed to find.

 The floodlights finished warming up and snapped to full brightness, and the parking lot went from dusk-dim to forensic white in half a second.

 Maren stood slightly apart from us, arms folded, watching the exchange with an expression I couldn't fully read.
 It wasn't shock or disbelief.
 It was closer to intrigue – which might prove a risk in the long run.